- Sort All Books

 A worthy addition to the burgeoning survey data literature in the sociology of religion.
 Recommended.
 Lower-level undergraduates and above; general readers.

 Rodney Stark (Ph.D.
-University of California, Berkeley) is Distinguished Professor of Social Sciences and Co-Director of the Institute for Studies of Religion, Baylor University.
-His most recent publications include Discovering God: The Origins of the Great Religions and the Evolution of Belief (2007), Cities of God: The Real Story of How Christianity Became an Urban Movement and Conquered Rome (2006), and The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success (2005).
+University of California, Berkley) is Distinguished Professor of the Social Sciences at Baylor University.
+Co-Director of the Institute of Studies of Religion, Stark is also widely published.
+His publications include Discovering God: The Origins of the Great Religions and the Evolution of Belief (2007), Cities of God: The Real Story of How Christianity Became an Urban Movement and Conquered Rome (2006), and The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success (2005).